When Engineers, Customers understand that there is no fault of Waterproofing Treatment and Contractor, then...

 To make informed decisions, customers should:-

-1. Educate themselves:- Learn about common construction chemicals, their uses, and potential impacts.
+Learn about common construction chemicals, their uses, and potential impacts.

 2. Ask questions:- Inquire about the types of chemicals used, their purposes, and potential effects.